To administer node-red you will need to go the admin url.

 You can link the nodes together by dragging a wire between them.

-A collection of nodes is called a flow.
+A collection of linked nodes is called a flow.

 A flow called Flow1 is pretty meaningless and so you should rename it to something more meaningful.